Dobefu/DLiteScript/docs/content/docs/standard-library/os/getEnvVariable.md

 +++
 title = 'os.getEnvVariable'
 linkTitle = 'getEnvVariable'
-description = 'Retrieves the value of an environment variable.' weight = 0 draft = false
+description = 'Retrieve the value of an environment variable.
+Read system environment variables for configuration and runtime settings.
+Part of the os namespace.' weight = 0 draft = false
 +++